prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 ### Scatter matrix

-To create really important scatter matrix you would use this code:
+To create scatter matrix you would use this code:

 ```python
 from pandas import plotting